opefitoo/opefitoo.github.io/README.md

 ## Docker Deployment

 The website can be easily deployed using Docker with the included `docker-compose.yml` file.
+We use Traefik as a modern reverse proxy and Apache HTTPD to serve the static files.

 ### Prerequisites